-I have collected a number of original WW2 photo's (and prints) over the past couple of years and decided to make 8" x 10" photographic copies available of the ones where I own an original print, I believe some are quite rare!
+I have collected a number of original WW2 photo's (and prints) over the past couple of decades and decided to make 8" x 10" photographic copies available of the ones where I own an original print, I believe some are quite rare!

 Some have been enlarged from smaller originals.
 Some originals have printed details on the back and some don't.